 Device details

-Clicking on a device name in the device view shows the device's details.
+Selecting a device name in the device view shows the device's details.
 Devices with the Ivanti Neurons Agent have the most data, including real-time information and interaction with that device.
 Devices imported through other Neurons Platform connectors and without the Neurons Platform or Endpoint Manager agents may not have much information beyond the device name.

 Devices with the Ivanti Neurons Agent show Edge Intelligence data if the Neurons Platform can make a connection to the device.
 For more information, see Edge Intelligence .

 The Actions panel is on the right side of the screen.
-The Actions panel automatically appears when you open the Device Details page, but if you don't see it, click the Actions button in the top right corner.
+The Actions panel automatically appears when you open the Device Details page, but if you don't see it, select the Actions button in the top right corner.
 For more information about using actions, see Device actions.

 The Devices view can include several pages: